 A new feature in the eleventh edition is the inclusion at the end of chapters 1-8 of the next steps that can be taken by those who govern based on the information contained in that chapter.
 This includes exploring the extent to which your school’s current governance practice is meeting the suggested standards and how you are developing your governance expertise and experience.

 The wealth of information and further resources that our members have access to through NGA’s knowledge centre are referred to throughout Welcome to Governance and are intended to build knowledge, which remains the bedrock of good governance.

 Purchase your copy

 Welcome to Governance can be purchased by NGA members at the heavily discounted rate of £8 per copy.
-Follow this link to purchase your copy of Welcome to Governance.
+Purchase your copy of Welcome to Governance.